bartvanhoey/AbpBlazorMyTheme/README.md

    dotnet add package Volo.Abp.UI.Navigation
 ```

-Remove or comment out the project references.
+*Remove or comment out the project references.
 See image below.

 ![Nuget packages added](images/nuget_packages_added_in_theming_csproj.jpg)

+* Open a command prompt in the **WebAssembly.BasicTheme** project and run `dotnet build` again.
+The build should succeed by now!

 ## Add project reference to the BasicTheme project in the Blazor.csproj file

-Open a command prompt in the Blazor project of your application and enter the command below to add a project reference.
+* Open a command prompt in the Blazor project of your application and enter the command below to add a project reference.

 ```bash
    dotnet add reference ../../src/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme.csproj
 ```

-## Add some custom style to the BasicTheme project
+## Add some custom styles to the BasicTheme project

-Open file **theme.css** in the **Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme** and add following css classes.
+* Open file **theme.css** in the **Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme** and add following css classes.

 ```html
    .bg-dark{